 Why compare GRAVTY and Capillary now?

 Capillary has spent the last several years consolidating the loyalty vendor landscape.
-It acquired Kognitiv in May 2025, which itself had absorbed Aimia's Loyalty Solutions business in a 2020 merger, and it closed the acquisition of SessionM from Mastercard on May 1, 2026.
-Capillary's announcements describe integrating both businesses into its own platform, following earlier acquisitions including Brierley+Partners.
+It acquired Kognitiv in May 2025, which itself had absorbed Aimia's Loyalty Solutions business in a 2020 merger, and it closed the acquisition of SessionM from Mastercard on May 1, 2026 for $20 million.
+Capillary describes the SessionM deal as its most ambitious to date, following its integrations of Brierley and Kognitiv, and says it is bringing complementary loyalty technologies together into one enhanced platform.

 How do GRAVTY and Capillary compare head to head?